Continued from "My Cancer Story": Teeter Totter of Life (Part II of II)

 People bought me things—some who I'd never met before, and some expensive things, like video games, an mp3 player and a portable CD player.
 NoCommonSense's dad wanted to impart some Beatles culture on me, so he bought me their greatest hits.
 My rabbi bought me the new Ja Rule CD, Rule 3:36.
 I wanted him to listen with me, but he wasn’t into gangsta rap.

 My parents and Aunt Flojo ordered whatever I wanted to eat.
 Huge, fatty, delicious milkshakes and greasy, heart-clogging foods were shoved down my throat.
-If I had the ability and desire to become a fatass, they would’ve gladly financed my extra pounds.
+If I had the ability and desire to become obese, they would’ve gladly financed my girth.

 School became a circus.
 I attended when I could and took breaks when I wanted.
-I dropped one class, and I spent those 90 minutes in the guidance office with two other kids.
-Our conversations probably lead the guidance counselors to wonder why we weren't with other learning disabled students.
+I dropped one class and spent those 90 minutes in the guidance office with two other kids.
+Our conversations probably led the guidance counselors to wonder why we weren't with other learning disabled students.

-My mom drove me to my clinic chekups.
-On the way home we would sometimes go out to eat, or on a few occasions, stop at Blockbuster.
-It got even worse (or better) after surgery when I didn’t go to school for three months.
-My mom and I went to Pizza Hut or the mall to get Roman Delight Pizza, my favorite.
-I went to the mall on a school day with my mom.
-Before cancer that was unheard of.
+My mom drove me to my clinic checkups.
+Sometimes on the way home we went out to eat or rented a movie.
+It got even worse (or better) after surgery when I didn’t attend school for three months and my mom and I frequented Pizza Hut or the mall for Roman Delight Pizza, my favorite.
+We did not bump into the truant officer.

 Maybe my slackness is why my SAT scores declined between the beginning and end of treatment.
 Did I get stupider?
 Is stupider even a word?

-Seeing the good side of cancer was not a function of fearing death and the accompanied desire to treasure every last moment on Earth.
+Seeing the good side of cancer was not a function of fearing death and the accompanied desire to treasure my remaining time.
 I didn't fear death.
-What it was a function of, at least partly, was my simplified life and the reduction in choices and activities.
+It was a function of, at least partly, my simplified life and the reduction in choices and activities.
 I didn't always eat, so when I did that Starburst tasted sweeter.
 My hospital didn't have cable, so when I was home, SportsCenter made my mornings more entertaining.

-Going to the movie theater or dinner became an event, not in the sense that it's just something you do, but rather something truly special.
+Going to the movie theater or dinner became an event, not just something you do, but rather something truly special.
 And I can still remember them all: Olive Garden with my mom after Cycle 3; Uno's with my mom and Aunt Flojo after Cycle 4; Cast Away with my family after Cycle 5, to name a few.

-Not only do I remember that the events took place, but I can remember everything about them.
-It was on Christmas in 2000 when we saw Cast Away.
+I can remember everything about those special events.
+We saw Cast Away on Christmas in 2000.
 I wore my white Eddie Bauer sweater and olive green cargo pants.
 I got up to pee halfway through the movie and wondered, do these people know that I have cancer from one look in a dark theater?
-I was so fucking happy that day.
-I was happy that I finished Cycle 5.
-I was happy that I was healthy enough to see that great movie with my family.
-I was happy with my life.
-You heard correctly—I had cancer, yet was genuinely happy with my life.
+I was so happy that day.
+I was happy that I finished Cycle 5 and was healthy enough to see that great movie with my family.
+I was genuinely happy with life.
 I was so happy that I almost wanted time to stop.
-It is times like that I miss so badly it hurts.
+It is times like that I miss so badly now that it hurts.

 Keep reading: Welcome to the Good Life (Part II of II)